poooi/poi/docs/plugin.md

 Poi's internal components are structured like plugins, you can find their codes in views/componets.

 More plugins are available as reference on poooi(https://github.com/poooi)

+## Community
+Welcome to become developer for poi.
+You may post your questions and ideas as github issues, or join our [telegram group](https://telegram.me/joinchat/AoMUpkCr6B8uH7EUewq6eQ) for discussions.